praF02/anevicon/README.md

             number, separated by a colon. [default: 0.0.0.0:0] --test-duration <TIME-SPAN>
             A whole test duration.
-When this limit is reached, then the program will exit.
-See also the `--packets-count` option. [default: 64years 64hours 64secs]
+When this limit is reached, then the program will exit. [default: 64years 64hours 64secs]
     -n, --test-name <STRING>
-            A name of a future test.
-This option lets produce the program beautiful output and doesn't make any sense on test performing.
+            A name of a future test. [default: Unnamed]
-            [default: Unnamed]

     -w, --wait <TIME-SPAN>
             A waiting time span before a test execution used to prevent a launch of an erroneous (unwanted) test. [default: 5secs]